trnsrt/ts/_drafts/financial-freedom.md

 As life becomes extremely fast in digital world, financial players got stuck in 20th century.
 They have become these outsized organizations that are chained with legacy systems and swamped with their own internal bureaucracy.
 They insisted on operating in silos meaning not a bank's system works with another.

-Regulations do not help either: Brach activities are limited from 9am to 5pm with no weekends.
+Regulations do not help either: Branch activities are limited from 9am to 5pm with no weekends.
 Only certain customers are eligible to do business with bank - which results in exclusion of 1.7 billion people globally according to World Bank.

 In short, banks are now catering to regulators, shareholders and their own staff, rather than us, the millions..

 ## Introducing DeFi

-DeFi (decentralized finance) has been trying to address these issues since its own beginnings couple of years ago: As the main use case of blockchain technologies in financial sector, **DeFi focuses on giving the power back to individuals.**
+DeFi (decentralized finance) has been trying to address these issues since its own beginnings a couple of years ago: As the main use case of blockchain technologies in the financial sector, **DeFi focuses on giving the power back to individuals.**

 So, why use blockchain technologies in finance?
 How could DeFi possibly help to the individual?
 Let's have a closer look: